Bogomolov multipliers of $p$-groups of maximal class: Introduction

 \begin{theorem} Let $G$ be a $p$-group of maximal class and order $p^n$.
 Then $\B_0(G)$ is trivial if and only if $[P_1, P_1] = [P_1, P_{n-2}]$. \end{theorem}

+The {\em degree of commutativity\/} of $G$ is the largest integer $\ell\le n-3$ such that $[P_i,P_j]\leq P_{i+j+\ell}$ for all $i,j\ge 1$.
+If we assume in the above theorem that $G$ has {\em positive degree of commutativity}, i.e., $\ell > 0$, then we have that $G$ has trivial Bogomolov multiplier precisely when $P_1$ is abelian.
+This assumption on $\ell$ is very natural when dealing with $p$-groups of maximal class, and in fact it is satisfied whenever $n > p + 1$ \cite[Theorem 3.3.5]{Lee02}.

-By the theory of groups of maximal class, this implies that for $n\ge p+2$, $G$ has trivial Bogomolov multiplier if and only if the maximal subgroup $P_1$ is abelian.
+\begin{corollary} Let $G$ be a $p$-group of maximal class of positive degree of commutativity.
+Then $B_0(G)$ is trivial if and only if $P_1$ is abelian. \end{corollary}

+We remark that an abelian-by-cyclic finite group is already known to have trivial Bogomolov multiplier by \cite[Lemma 4.9]{Bog87}.
+As a simple example, consider the special cases $p \in \{2,3\}$.
+When $p=2$, all the groups have abelian $P_1$, and therefore trivial Bogomolov multipliers.
+When $p=3$, all the groups have positive degree of commutativity and $|[P_1, P_1]| \leq 3$, so we either have that $P_1$ is abelian, in which case $\B_0(G)$ is trivial, or $[P_1, P_1] = P_{n-1}$ and the degree is positive, in which case $\B_0(G)$ is nontrivial.

-We also consider the family of all $p$-groups of maximal class with $P_1$ metabelian and {\em positive degree of commutativity} (see the next section for the definition).
-As we will see, both properties are satisfied if $n$ is large enough with respect to $p$.
-In this case, we show that the structure of $\B_0(G)$ can be read from the commutator structure of $P_1$.
+Explicitly determining the structure of $\B_0(G)$ is rather complicated even in the case when $P_1$ is assumed to be metabelian, still assuming that $G$ has positive degree of commutativity.
+As we will see, both assumptions are satisfied if $n$ is large enough with respect to $p$.
+Therefore we focus on this case, and we give in Theorem \ref{th:UCR:MaxClassP1} a precise description of the Bogomolov multiplier in terms of the curly exterior square introduced by Moravec \cite{Mor11}.

-\begin{theorem} Let $G$ be a $p$-group of maximal class with positive degree of commutativity and $P_1'$ abelian.
-Then $\B_0(G)$ is isomorphic to the coinvariants $(P_1 \curlywedge P_1)_G$. \end{theorem}